alirezabj/Part3-Exercise3/README.md

 The old code stored shape data in a generic Object[] array, which made the code messy and hard to maintain.
 We had to do a lot of casting ((Point) ps[i]) and used a big switch statement to figure out how to calculate area or boundaries.

 In the new approach, I created a Shape interface with the methods area() and boundaries().
 Each shape (triangle, quadrilateral, circle) knows how to compute its own area and boundaries.
 This avoids big switch statements and manual casting.
-It also uses polymorphism: the main code can call shape.area() regardless of whether shape is a triangle, quadrilateral or circle.

 **Benefit**: Each shape is now responsible for its own logic, and we can add more shapes by simply writing a new class that implements Shape.
 No need to edit the rest of the code.